RRIOPEL18/portfolio/_black-squirrel/second-round.md

 ![](/images/moodboard.jpg)

-Pictured above is a version of what the final product with word-mark would look like.
+This version began forming a final visual concept, and includes a word-mark.
 The font is EB Garamond; used in most classic literature, and a symbol of sophistication.<br>
-Next is a mood-board depicting some color tones and imagery associated with coffee shops; this was used for reference.
+Next is a mood-board depicting some color tones and imagery associated with coffee shops.